CogalTek/Practical-Assignment-Groups-8-Ethic/Readme.md

 This project is an interactive detective game that uses AI to investigate cases autonomously.
 The detective analyzes evidence, interrogates suspects, and makes deductions to solve mysteries.
 The game features:

-- Procedural generation of mystery cases with different crimes, suspects, and motives
+- Procedural generation of mystery cases with different types of crimes, locations, and motives
 - AI detective that interrogates suspects and analyzes contradictions
 - Visual representation of the investigation process in a building with multiple floors
 - Autonomous movement of the detective between floors using an elevator